 Quitting smoking represents the single most important step smokers can take to enhance the length and quality of life.
 It may not be easy, but you can do it.
-To have the best chance of quitting and remaining an ex-smoker, you need to understand what you're up against, the health benefits from quitting and support you can expect from Ochsner Health System.
+To have the best chance of quitting and remaining an ex-smoker, you need to understand what you're up against, the health benefits from quitting and support you can expect from Ochsner Health.

 No matter how old you are or how long you've smoked, quitting can help you live longer and be healthier.
 There are many reasons why people choose to quit, and health concerns usually top the list.
 Smoking harms nearly every organ of the body.
 In the United States, smoking is responsible for nearly 1 in 5 deaths and about 8.6 million people suffer from smoking-related lung and heart diseases.